 Therapy is usually divided into separate stages.
 The first phase comes immediately after surgery when the body part may be immobilized while pain and swelling start to reduce.
 Then comes a series of progressive exercises to improve range of motion, stability, and function.
 The last goal is to return the patient to a pre-injury activity level.

 Physical therapy after surgery can put one on a faster track to recovery.
 Why let recovery take longer?
 Take advantage of physical therapy services if you’ve had surgery.

 Let our team answer all your questions about physical therapy after surgery.
 For more information, contact our physical therapists at OSR Physical Therapy, or Request an Appointment online.
-Our locations across Arizona include physical therapy clinics in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, and Glendale.
+Our locations across Arizona include physical therapy clinics in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Moon Valley, and Glendale.